- Clinical audit

 The Regulation and Quality Improvement Authority (RQIA) has an overall responsibility for monitoring and inspecting the availability and quality of health and social care services in Northern Ireland, and encouraging improvements in the quality of those services.
 This includes the regulation of independent hospitals and clinics and nursing agencies.
 RQIA inspects a wide range of health and social care services against a set of minimum standards and the quality standards for health and social care.
 With the transfer of duties of the Mental Health Commission to RQIA the Authority also undertakes a range of responsibilities for people with a mental illness and those with a learning disability.

 The Health Foundation is an independent charity working to continuously improve the quality of healthcare in the UK.
 The Foundation aims “to develop the technical skills, leadership, capacity, knowledge, and the will for change, that are essential for real and lasting improvement”.
-For the Foundations current research projects see Research.

 Health Services Management Centre (HSMC) at the University of Birmingham